vislearn/ngdsac_horizon/README.md

 ```bash
 python test.py <network_file>
 ```
-This repository contains a pretrained network for NG-DSAC, `models/weights_dsac_pretrained.net`, which can serve as `<network_file>` The script will write a `test_.txt` file which contains the test image file and the associated test loss in each line.
+This repository contains a pretrained network for NG-DSAC, `models/weights_ngdsac_pretrained.net`, which can serve as `<network_file>`.
+The script will write a `test_.txt` file which contains the test image file name and the associated test loss in each line.
 The loss measures the maximum vertical distance between the estimated and ground truth horizon within the image area, normalized by the image height.
-After processing all test images, the test script displays area under the curve (AUC) up to a maximum loss threshold of 0.25.
+After processing all test images, the test script displays the area under the curve (AUC) up to a maximum loss threshold of 0.25.

 Call the test script with the `-h` flag to display all available command line options.
 Make sure that testing option and options a model was trained with are consistent, e.g. to test our pretrained *DSAC only* network, you would call: